 Quality assessment

 Quality appraisals of all included studies were conducted by CR, LM and JN using a scoring system adapted by CR from previous published criteria (Cesario et al, 2002; Hannes, 2011).
 This assessment scored studies on five categories; credibility, methodological congruence (including dependability and confirmability), analytical preciseness, transferability and heuristic relevance or applicability.
 From total scores, studies were categorised as ‘good’, ‘fair’ or ‘poor’, reflecting the percentage of the total criteria met (75-100%, 50-74% or <50%, respectively).
 Scores were determined using all publications of a study, some of which are included in the main synthesis but not this subsynthesis.
 The purpose of quality appraisal was to gather information on the studies, but no poor quality studies were excluded (Dixon-Woods et al, 2007b) as we aimed to be inclusive.
-However we undertook a sensitivity analysis to check the impact of this on constructs.
+However we undertook a sensitivity analysis, whereby poor quality studies were removed from the findings to check the impact of this on constructs.

 Data analysis for the three subgroups (younger, unpartnered, gay men)